avneet14027/FunWithTweets/README.md

  - tweetStreamExtract.py //extracting tweets from twitter stream
  - words.txt //words for which tweets will be extracted.

+ Note: Instead of creating a separate json_parse.py, I have created a function in both the files to parse the json object.
  Using the two code files here I have demonstrated 2 different ways to achieve the task.
 The code has been developed and tested using Python 2.7.12 .
 The output is a hello.txt file which is a csv consisting of S.No, TweetID, TweetText.

  ### tweetExtract.py